-Chidambaram Thillai Nataraja kovil is considered as the primary temple for all the Saivites.
-The term “Kovil” itself refers to this temple for Saivites, whereas “kovil” refers to Srirangam temple for Vaishnavites.
+Thillai Nataraja Kovil is considered as the primary temple for all the Saivites.
+The term “Kovil” itself refers to this temple for Saivites, whereas “Kovil” refers to Srirangam temple for Vaishnavites.

-The early structure of the temple was constructed and maintained by Perumtaccan.
-The golden roof of the Chitambalam was laid by the Chola king, Parantaka I. In the flourishing time, kings Rajaraja Chola I and Kulothunga Chola I made significant donations to the temple.
+The early structure of the temple was constructed and maintained by Perumtaccan of the respected clan of Vishwakarmas.
+The golden roof of the Chitambalam was laid by the Chola king, Parantaka I. In those flourishing times, kings Rajaraja Chola I and Kulothunga Chola I made significant donations to the temple.
 Gold and wealth to the temple were donated by Kundavai II, the daughter of Rajaraja Chola while Vikrama Chola made donations for the conduct of the daily rituals.
 The temple has been renovated several times since the reign of Pallavas and Cholas.
 Several parts of the temple were re-built by Aragalur Udaya Iraratevan Ponparappinan, in 1213 AD.

 The temple has nine gateways among which four of them have gopurams in the East, West, North and South.
 The eastern gopuram/pagoda has all the 108 dance postures of Bharathanatiyam.
 The south gopuram Sokkaseeyan Thirunilai Ezhugopuram was constructed by Pandya king.
 This is evident from the sculpted fishes (flag of Pandya king) in the ceiling.
 The smallest gopuram is the western gopuram that was constructed in 1150; but there is no evidence available to know the construction of this gopuram.
 However, there are sculptures depicting the Goddess fighting with buffalo-demon.
 The North Gopuram was constructed around 1300 AD with the brick portion constructed by the Vijayanagara king Krishnadevaraya in the 16th century.
 The East Gopuram, was claimed to have been constructed by the Pallava King, Koperunsingan II.

 The roof of Ponnambalam is held by a set of 64 beams representing the 64 forms of art.
 It is also held by several cross beams representing the infinite blood vessels.
-The roof has been laid by 21,600 golden tiles with the word SIVAYANAMA inscribed on them representing 21600 breaths.
+The roof has been laid with 21,600 golden tiles with the word SIVAYANAMA inscribed on them representing 21,600 breaths, which represents the number of breaths taken in a 24 hour period..
 The golden tiles are fixed using 72,000 golden nails that represents the number of nadis existing in the human body.
 The roof is topped by a set of 9 sacred pots or kalasas, representing the 9 forms of energy.

 The temple contains five sabhas – Kanaka Sabha, Chit Sabha, Nritya Sabha, Raja Sabha and Deva Sabha.